linode/linode_api4-python/docs/guides/core_concepts.rst

    Saving a model *may* fail if the values you are attemting to save are invalid.
-   If the values you are attemting to save are coming from an untrusted source, be sure to handle a potential :py:class:ApiError raised by the API returning an unsuccessful response code.
+   If the values you are attemting to save are coming from an untrusted source, be sure to handle a potential :any:`ApiError` raised by the API returning an unsuccessful response code.

 Relationships